 Instruct all members of your family on the safe operation of the heater.
 Ensure they have enough knowledge of the entire system if they are expected to operate it.
-Stress the section on chimney fires and the importance of following the steps outlined "In Case of a Chimney Fire" on page 5.
+Stress the section on chimney fires and the importance of following the steps outlined "In Case of Chimney Fire".